Roopaish/Flutter-RoadMap/README.md

   super.initState(); // runs initState() of parent State
   // execute as soon as State Object is created
   // used for fetching initial data for app
-}
+  // context can't be accessed but there's a workaround using Future (see in 'Fetching data' part) }

 @override